 5. Mak’s Guitars, Rathbone Place

 Are you after a classic Steinway or the latest electro keyboard?
-Head to these legendary London music stores to explore the pianos, synthesisers and keyboards on offer.
+Head to these legendary London music retailers to explore the pianos, synthesisers and keyboards on offer.

 6. Yamaha Music London, Wardour Street